kzryzstof/azure-openai-exploration/readme.md

 - An `Azure AI Foundry`;
 - An `Azure AI Foundry Project`;
 - A chat model `GPT-4.1-nano` (careful regarding its location as there are severe quotas)
+- A text-2-speech model `GPT-4o-mini-tts` (careful regarding its location - EastUS2 for now in North America, as there are severe restrictions)

 ## Setup